-Review Tool Description Team Review The Team Review is a powerful tool that allows team in collaborate and review the contents of the repository.
-It with requirements validation as it allows a set of require discussed and reviewed.
-Each review could be set up at then different types of reviews could be setup as topics used to enter review items.
-Model elements can be add allowing - for example - a post to report two or more corequirements.
-Team members would have the chance view the linked elements.
-Statuses can be applied to in through a workflow.
-The Team Review tool can be used the Element Discussion window (where individual elemanaged) and the Discussion window (which contain all element discussions in the repository). is particularly useful ements to be as a category and with posts being ded to a post, inflicting to post replies and dicate the progress d in conjunctions with Team Review т × Current Model> Deployment Issues Requirement Issues Shopping Cart facility Shopping Cart Button Model Links REQ014 - Shopping Basket Use Case Model Element Discussions During the progress of a requirements review there will inevitably be ambiguities, issues and defects detected.
+Review Tool Description Team Library The Team Library is a powerful tool that allows team members to collaborate and review the contents of the repository.
+It is particularly useful with requirements validation as it allows a set of requirements to be discussed and reviewed.
+Each review could be set up as a category and then different types of review could be set up as topics, with posts being used to enter review items.

+Model elements can be added to a post, allowing - for example - a post to report two or more conflicting requirements.

+Team members would have the chance to post replies and view the linked elements.

+Statuses can be applied to indicate the progress through a workflow.
+The Team Library tool can be used in conjunction with the Collaborate window (where individual elements are managed) and the Discussions window (which contains a composite list of all element discussions in the repository).

+Element Discussions

+During the progress of a requirements review there will inevitably be ambiguities, issues and defects detected.
 Before these are entered against the requirement as maintenance items it is common for analysts conducting the review to want to discuss these items with team members or stakeholders.
-The Element Discussion window is a useful place to record this information allowing other team members to post replies.
+The Collaborate window is a useful place to record this information allowing other team members to post replies.
 This is a particularly powerful facility because in many requirement tools these discussions are typically written in the text of the element making it difficult to produce customer ready documentation until they are all removed.
 It is quite common for modelers to enter discussions even outside a formal review and these will assist the reviewers to resolve requirement defects or issues.